NxPKG/khulnasoft-docs/content/api-shield/security/graphql-protection/configure.md

 ## Gather GraphQL statistics

-Using the new `apiGatewayGraphqlQueryAnalyticsGroups` node in the Cloudflare GraphQL API, you can retrieve `apiGatewayGraphqlQuerySize` and `apiGatewayGraphqlQueryDepth` dimensions.
+Using the new `apiGatewayGraphqlQueryAnalyticsGroups` node in the Khulnasoft GraphQL API, you can retrieve `apiGatewayGraphqlQuerySize` and `apiGatewayGraphqlQueryDepth` dimensions.

 ```graphql
 ---